angeldzzz23/TCPRelay/README.md

 # 🕸️ TCP Relay

 A Swift-based command-line tool for creating and managing TCP connections.
 This utility allows your macOS machine to act as both a **TCP server** and a **TCP client**, making it easy to establish, list, communicate with, and terminate TCP socket connections interactively.
+As long as two macs are connected to the same network.
+It should allow them to communicate.

 ----------